Usnul/blog/content/post/2010-08-14-javascript-dependency-loading-jquery-atreq.md

 tags:
 - javascript
 - jquery
-title: "Javascript Dependency Loading â\x80\x93 jquery.atreq"
+title: "Javascript Dependency Loading with jquery.atreq"
 type: post
 url: /2010/08/14/javascript-dependency-loading-jquery-atreq/
 ---

+*Edit from 2018: This post is 8 years old now, and unsurprisingly, the community has moved far forward from this, with bundlers like webpack, browserify, and parcel now being part of the standard toolkit.
+This wasn't the case in 2010!
+Probably nobody should be using the library here any more, but it's interesting looking at it in retrospect!*

 For a project I'm working on, I have a fairly complex dependency tree and was getting fed up with manually including every single one in my haml layout file.
 So I started looking up other solutions and eventually decided none met my needs, so, as usual, I wrote my own.

 [jquery.atreq @ github](http://github.com/jlfwong/jquery.atreq)